LDAWG-a11y/a11yWebApp/src/guides/how-to-write-an-accessibility-statement.md

 * Many people copy the wording from the GDS sample statement.
 This is example wording only.
 A holding block much like ‘Lorem Ipsum’ holding text.
 Do not leave it in the statements you write.
 * We encourage everyone to check what exemptions may apply before making any disproportionate burden claims as these often get confused.

-To better understand disproportionate burden, how it works and what you must do to make a claim read our disproportionate burden guide.
+To better understand disproportionate burden, how it works and what you must do to make a claim read our [understanding disproportionate burden guide](https://www.makethingsaccessible.com/tags/disproportionate-burden/).

 ### Full compliance claims